scope-lab-vu/chariot/README.md

 ### Starting the Compute Nodes
 Compute nodes are nodes that hosts different applications.
 Since CHARIOT runtime uses its deployment infrastructure to perform application management, each compute node hosts an instance of the CHARIOT Deployment Manager.
 Futhermore, each compute node also hosts an instance of the CHARIOT Node Membership, which in essence is a ZooKeeper client and is part of the CHARIOT monitoring infrastructure.
 Follow the steps listed below for each compute node:

-1. Start the node and update hostname (/etc/hostname) to something meaningful (e.g. node-1 .. node-5)
+1. [optional] Start the node and update hostname (/etc/hostname) to something meaningful (e.g. node-1 .. node-5)

 2. Update hosts file (/etc/hosts) to add information about mongo-server and monitoring-server